faiazrahman/Self-Supervised-Breast-Histopathology-Transformers/README.md

-# Self-Supervised-Breast-Histopathology-Transformers
+# Self-Supervised Vision Transformers for Breast Histopathology Image Embeddings in Invasive Ductal Carcinoma Detection

-Self-Supervised Vision Transformers for Breast Histopathology Image Embeddings in Invasive Ductal Carcinoma Detection
+_This project was developed by Faiaz Rahman originally for CS 482: Applied Machine Learning under Dr. David van Dijk at Yale University._